Office of Epidemiology and Research, Division of Research

 The R40 is a domestic grant program and open only to U.S. entities that meet the eligibility criteria as outlined in the FOA.

-R40 MULTIYEAR GRANT: This 3-year grant typically involves the collection of original data relevant to the field of maternal and child health, whereas the SDAS grant does not collect original data.
+R40 FIRST GRANT: This 3-year grant typically involves the collection of original data relevant to the field of maternal and child health, whereas the SDAR grant does not collect original data.
 This data may involve such activities as: developing and testing the efficacy of specific interventions; developing and testing products such as measurement tools, screening instruments, or specific kinds of service delivery mechanisms; or examining factors that predict certain kinds of outcomes among particular populations.
 For example, a researcher might decide to see whether a particular kind of intervention is effective at producing certain outcomes, and so he/she plans an efficacy study that will allow causal inferences to be made regarding the program's impact.

-R40 SDAS GRANT: The purpose of the one-year SDAS grant is to support the analysis of large, pre-existing national data sets on questions relevant to the field of maternal and child health (e.g., nationally representative databases such as the National Survey of Children's Health, the National Survey of Adoptive Parents, the Early Childhood Longitudinal Study-Birth Cohort, etc.).
+R40 SDAR GRANT: The purpose of the one-year SDAR grant is to support the analysis of large, pre-existing national data sets on questions relevant to the field of maternal and child health (e.g., nationally representative databases such as the National Survey of Children's Health, the National Survey of Adoptive Parents, the Early Childhood Longitudinal Study-Birth Cohort, etc.).
 Alternatively, it might consist of state or local administrative records, which would typically represent universal participation within a program among a particular population (e.g., Medicaid records for the population of children within a state who receive Medicaid, etc.).
-A proposal to the SDAS program would typically identify such a large, pre-existing dataset, and then identify particular research questions that can be answered through analyzing the data, such as, What factors will predict which outcomes among X population?
+A proposal to the SDAR program would typically identify such a large, pre-existing dataset, and then identify particular research questions that can be answered through analyzing the data, such as, What factors will predict which outcomes among X population?

 In general, we define applied research as bringing basic research models and theories to application in practice—e.g., efficacy trials of new interventions, implementation studies, etc.